 Our townhouse goes on the market this week and I am relieved.
 The memories… both good and bad… will continue to alternately comfort and plague me and I know that’s part of the grief process.
 But a fresh start in a different place will be good for my bruised and battered psyche.
 I’d like to be in a small condo for me and Jovie.
 It’s just us two girls now and we need something… cute and pink and… somewhere cozy to lick our wounds and try to piece together the shreds of our new reality.

-But most of all I hope Mark’s spirit will be in the new place, his handsome face smiling while he holds the door open… waiting to welcome me home.
+But most of all I hope Mark’s spirit will be there, his handsome face smiling while he holds the door open… waiting to welcome me home.